pierreporte/documentation/docs/basic/startup-configuration.md

 * **Begin with start page** does the same thing as the [Show start page section](#show-start-page) section.
 * **Begin with blank page** does the same thing as the [Show empty page section](#show-empty-page) section.

+!!! note
-Note that when Otter exits unexpectedly, its next start will show this window and you will be able to restore your previous session even if it was not saved.
+    When Otter exits unexpectedly, its next start will show this window and you will be able to restore your previous session even if it was not saved.